bheimbu/evolutionary_ecology/docs/source/index.rst

 .. note::

-   The course can also be found under :role:`StudIP <https://studip.uni-goettingen.de/dispatch.php/course/overview?cid=d7b80997f5efda59609a4cf69a04dbf7>`.
+   The course can also be found under `StudIP <https://studip.uni-goettingen.de/dispatch.php/course/overview?cid=d7b80997f5efda59609a4cf69a04dbf7>`.

 Contents
 --------